zdravkov/kendo-docs/api/mobile/touch.md

 ### startLocation `Number`

-The offset of the touch relative to the document when the drag started;
+The offset of the touch relative to the document when the touch started;

 ### client `Number`